janishutz/BiogasControllerApp/README.md

 - kivy[base]
 - pyserial

-To install them, run `pip install -r requirements.txt` in the `biogascontrollerapp/` directory
+To install them, run `pip install -r requirements.txt`

 # Contributing
 If you wish to contribute to this project, please fork this repository, create a new branch in your fork, make your changes and open a pull request in this repo.